performancecopilot/grafana-pcp/docs/quickstart.rst

 Installation
 ------------

-Please see :doc:`Installation Guide <installation>`.
-There is a simple method using package manager for Redhat-based distributions, Otherwise it can be installed from source, or pre-built plugin bundle from the project's github releases page, or as a container.
+Please see the :doc:`Installation Guide <installation>`.
+There is a simple method using the package manager for Red Hat-based distributions, otherwise it can be installed from source, from a pre-built plugin bundle from the project's GitHub releases page, or as a container.

 Make sure to restart Grafana server and pmproxy after installation the plugin.
 Eg.